bonitasoft/bonita-doc/md/index.md

-#  Bonita BPM Documentation
+#  Bonita Documentation

-Welcome to the Bonita BPM documentation website.
+Welcome to the Bonita documentation website.

 Click on the **links** below to find useful information quickly, or [browse the whole content tree](taxonomy.md), or use the **table of contents** to go straight to the information you want to read.